Gorilla Tracking Uganda

 While gorilla and chimp tracking you will need a comfortable, hard wearing, pair of walking shoes or boots.
 Conditions are generally very muddy/slippery.
 There are uphill sections which may be quite steep and strenuous.
 It is also advisable to wear a long sleeve cotton shirt and lightweight long trousers to protect yourself from the undergrowth, stinging nettles and biting ants.
 (Tracksuit pants often get caught on bushes, thorns, etc and jeans can get very heavy when wet).
-Gloves are also highly recommended – just cheap gardening gloves will do – this will prevent your hands being scratched when holding onto vegetation for support, through dense parts of the forest.
+Gloves are also highly recommended by Gorilla tracking Uganda– just cheap gardening gloves will do – this will prevent your hands being scratched when holding onto vegetation for support, through dense parts of the forest.
 Tuck your long pants into your socks/boots to avoid biting insects.
 Your clothes will in all likelihood get very muddy and may not recover to their original state – therefore take old clothing for the gorilla trekking.

 NON COMERCIAL VIDEO AND PHOTOGRAPY

 There is no charge for personal filming of gorillas and other scenes with personal video cameras, eg digital, slr etc in Uganda or Rwanda.